L77B/DET_Group_project_2/README.md

 ## Design Process

-[_Add evidence on the general overview of how you planned, designed, and developed your project, including the goals, challenges, and solutions._]
 The goal was to create a VR experience where the user would feel calm and creative in a sandbox environment.
 Challenges:
 1. The placement of the digital 3D table on the real table.